geminiplanetimager/gpi_pipeline/documentation/usage/tutorial.rst

 .. note::
 	Handling flexure with GPI data is an important aspect of GPI data reduction.
 The effects of flexure and how to deal with it are addressed in detail as part of the :ref:`GPI IFS Data Handbook <ifs-data-handbook>`, under the :ref:`Processing GPI Data, Step by Step <processing_step_by_step>`.
 It is highly recommended that users should consult this guide prior to reducing their data.

 If you now repeat the reduction of the science data from above, the new wavecal will be captured and the datacube will appear as follows.
-Remember to set the "Update spots shifts for Flexure" correction to 'none'
+Remember to set the ``method`` parameter in the :ref:`Update Spot Shifts for Flexure <UpdateSpotShiftsforFlexure>` primitive to `none` or `Lookup`.

 .. image:: data-cube.png
         :scale: 50%